tkoolen/ihmc_ros_diagnostics/README.md

 You can set the following roslaunch args:

 - `ihmc_network_file:=<absolute path to network file>`: Specific the network configuration .ini file for the IHMC software.
-See [the wiki](https://bitbucket.org/ihmcrobotics/ihmc_ros/wiki/configuration_files/network-config) for more information
+See [the GitHub pages documentation](TODO fill this in) for more information

 ## Box Step demo

 The Box Step demo is a simple test/example of commanding the robot using Footstep Lists from `ihmc_msgs`.
 It can be used as a pattern matching example and also to vet the walking and balancing algorithm on hardware.
+To use this script properly, there are a few ROS paramters that need to be set:

+- `/ihmc_ros/robot_name`
+- `/ihmc_ros/<robot name>/left_foot_frame_name`
+- `ihmc_ros/<robot name>/right_foot_frame_name`

+For examples, see the launch files in `ihmc_atlas` or `ihmc_valkyrie`, which use a special launch file in the "common" subdirectory of the "launch" directory to configure these topics.

 ###Usage

+- Roslaunch an SCS simulation with the IHMC ROS API node, e.g. `roslaunch ihmc_valkyrie ihmc_valkyrie_scs.launch`
-`rosrun ihmc_diagnostics boxStep.py`
+- `rosrun ihmc_diagnostics boxStep.py`

-## Automated Controller Diagnostics

-The automated controller diagnostics are a more thorough workout of the whole body controller.
-This can be run in simulation or on the real robot.
+## Arm demos

+Two arm demos are provided.
+Similar to the box step demos, the robot name paramter must be set as well as the names of the robot's arm joints as an array in kinematic ordering.
+For examples of how to configure these parameters, you can look at the launch files in `ihmc_atlas` or `ihmc_valkyrie`.

+The parameter names are:

+- `/ihmc_ros/<robot name>/right_arm_joint_names`
+- `/ihmc_ros/<robot name>/left_arm_joint_names`

 ###Usage

-`roslaunch ihmc_diagnostics ihmc_sim_diagnostic.launch`: Run the automated diagnostic behavior in sim using SCS.
-Useful to see what the exercises look like.

-`roslaunch ihmc_diagnostics ihmc_atlas_diagnostic.launch`: Run the automated diagnostic behavior on the real robot.
-Useful for verifying the robustness of the control algorithm on different hardware. **(Coming Soon)**
+- Roslaunch an SCS simulation with the IHMC ROS API node, e.g. `roslaunch ihmc_valkyrie ihmc_valkyrie_scs.launch` -`rosrun ihmc_diagnostics armDemo1.py` or `rosrun ihmc_diagnostics armDemo2.py`